Skip to main content

 Platforms: macOS (ARM64 + Intel), Windows

-Weaknesses: Newer product (less proven than Hazel), no scripting or automation hooks, no native macOS Spotlight/Finder integration.
+Weaknesses: Newer product (less proven than Hazel), best experience requires Claude Code installed, no native macOS Spotlight/Finder integration.

 2. Hazel — Best for Mac power users